Talc in Makeup

 The World Health Organization’s International Agency for Research on Cancer has deemed genital use of talcum powder possibly carcinogenic to humans.

 Various studies have concluded that the long-term use of talcum powder near the genital area may increase a woman’s risk of developing ovarian cancer by 30% to 60%.
-Researchers found talc particles deeply embedded in the tissue of ovarian and cervical tumors of women who for decades used the powder near their genitals.
+Researchers found talc particles deeply embedded in the tissue of ovarian and cervical tumors of women who used the powder near their genitals for decades.

-Another small, older study found that 75% of women with ovarian or cervical cancer had talc particles in their cancerous tumors.
+Another study found that 75% of women with ovarian or cervical cancer had talc particles in their cancerous tumors.
 Researchers found particles concentrated deep and non-dispersed in tumorous tissues.
-Other studies, however, have not connected talc and cancer.
+Other studies, however, have not connected talc to cancer.

 Please seek the advice of a medical professional before making health care decisions.